KoheiObata/MissNet/README.md

 Change `missing_rate_test` in `conversion.py` for full experiments (if necessary).

-The data containing missing blocks is stored in ./data/experiment
+The data containing missing blocks will be stored in `./data/experiment`.

 ## Experiments